 Settlement agreements could be proposed to end a dispute, or when a worker’s employment is being terminated.
 It should be written into any settlement agreement that a worker offered such an agreement should obtain advice from an independent advisor, such as Thompsons Solicitors, before signing an agreement, and that the party with whom the agreement is being made should meet the costs of the worker getting that legal advice.

-If you find yourself being asked to sign a settlement agreement, Thompsons’ expert lawyers are able to assist.
+If you have to sign a settlement agreement, Thompsons’ trade union solicitors can assist.

 Contact your union representative first to begin the settlement agreement process.